radical-cybertools/radical.pilot/docs/source/index.rst

 `Brief Introduction to RADICAL-Pilot <https://radical-cybertools.github.io/presentations/pilot.mp4>`_ to see how RP works on an HPC platform.

-RP offers unique features when compared to other pilot systems: (1) execution different types of tasks concurrently on the same pilot, e.g., single/multi-core, single/multi-GPU, MPI/OpenMP; (2) describing executable tasks and Python function tasks; (3) support of all the major HPC batch systems, e.g., slurm, torque, pbs, lsf, etc.; (4) support of more than 14 methods to launch tasks, e.g., ssh, mpirun, aprun, jsrun, prrte, etc.; and (5) a general purpose architecture.
+RP offers unique features when compared to other pilot systems: (1) concurrent and sequential execution of heterogeneous tasks on one or more pilots, e.g., single/multi-core, single/multi-GPU, MPI/OpenMP; (2) describing executable tasks and Python function tasks; (3) support of all the major HPC batch systems, e.g., slurm, torque, pbs, lsf, etc.; (4) support of more than 16 methods to launch tasks, e.g., ssh, mpirun, aprun, jsrun, prrte, etc.; and (5) a general purpose distributed architecture.

 * Repository: https://github.com/radical-cybertools/radical.pilot
 * Issues: https://github.com/radical-cybertools/radical.pilot/issues